A Critique of White House Fabrications About Syria’s Alleged Use of Lethal Gas

 By Theodore A. Postol

-Theodore A. Postol is a professor emeritus of science, technology and national security policy at the Massachusetts Institute of Technology who specializes in weapons issue.
+Theodore A. Postol is professor emeritus of science, technology and national security policy at the Massachusetts Institute of Technology and a specialist in weapons issue.
 At the Congressional Office of Technology Assessment, he advised on missile basing, and he worked later as a scientific consultant to the chief of naval operations at the Pentagon.
 He is a recipient of the Leo Szilard Prize from the American Physical Society and the Hilliard Roderick Prize from the American Association for the Advancement of Science, and he was awarded the Norbert Wiener Award from Computer Professionals for Social Responsibility for uncovering numerous and important false claims about missile defenses.

 This is my third report assessing the White House intelligence Report (WHR) of April 11.
 My first report was titled “A Quick Turnaround Assessment of the White House Intelligence Report Issued on April 11, 2017 About the Nerve Agent Attack in Khan Shaykhun, Syria,” and my second report was an addendum to the first report.